-(1) A SEA entity that has been acquired and consolidated into our Group in 2021.
-See "History and Corporate Structure - Major Acquisitions, Disposals and Mergers" and "Financial Information."
+- (1) An e-commerce platform and online marketplace in Southeast Asia. - (2) A SEA entity that has been acquired and consolidated into our Group in 2021.
+See "History and Corporate Structure - Major Acquisitions, Disposals and Mergers" and "Financial Information." - (3) An express delivery operator and a supply chain management company in China.

 For the year ended December 31, 2021

-Customer Services provided by us Principal business and background of the customer Year of starting business relationship with us Revenue contributed Percentage of our total revenue Typical credit period (in US\$ thousands) Customer A Express delivery and cross-border services 2017 1,715,398 35.4% within 30 days Customer C Express delivery Express delivery service 2020 76,868 1.6% upfront payment Customer F Express delivery Express delivery service 2020 42,637 0.9% upfront payment Customer G Express delivery Express delivery service 2020 42,357 0.9% upfront payment Customer $B^{(1)}$ Express delivery Express delivery service 2016 34,621 0.7% 30 days
+Customer Services provided by us Principal business and background of the customer Year of starting business relationship with us Revenue contributed (in US\$ thousands) Percentage of our total revenue Typical credit period Customer A Express delivery and cross-border services 2017 1,715,398 35.4% within 30 days Customer C Express delivery Express delivery service 2020 76,868 1.6% upfront payment Customer $F^{(1)}$ Express delivery Express delivery service 2020 42,637 0.9% upfront payment Customer $G^{(2)}$ Express delivery Express delivery service 2020 42,357 0.9% upfront payment PT.
+GLOBAL BINTANG TIMUR EKSPRESS (3) 1 2 Express delivery service 2016 34,621 0.7% 30 days

-(1) A SEA entity that has been acquired and consolidated into our Group in 2021.
+- (1) An express delivery operator and a supply chain management company in Zhejiang, China. - (2) An express delivery operator and a supply chain management company in Guangdong, China. - (3) A SEA entity that has been acquired and consolidated into our Group in 2021.
 See "History and Corporate Structure - Major Acquisitions, Disposals and Mergers" and "Financial Information."